 How long does a Tesla battery last?

 Tesla is producing its Model S sedan since 2012 in the US and the oldest vehicles in Europe were put into service in 2013.
-In the meantime, there are already many vehicles with more than 300’000 km mileage and some even sporadic cars with more than 500’000 kilometres driven.
+Meanwhile, there are already many vehicles with more than 300’000 km mileage and some even sporadic cars with more than 500’000 kilometers driven.

 A Model X of the US Tesla rental company Tesloop had a mileage of 560’000 km in early 2019 and is driven under extreme conditions.
 The vehicle is charged up to four times a day with Supercharger to a charge level of 95% but its battery is still at a level of 88% of the original capacity.
-This is despite the fact that very frequent quick charging to a charge level of over 90% according to Tesla has a rather negative effect on the battery capacity.
-Only 12% loss of capacity is therefore a very good value.
+This is even though very frequent fast charging to a charge level of over 90% according to Tesla has a rather negative effect on the battery capacity.
+Only 12% loss of capacity is therefore a good value.

 According to Electrek Tesla also tested a battery in the laboratory and after simulated 800’000 km the battery still had 80% of its original capacity.